svalinn/Cubit-plugin/README.md

 make install
 ```

-This reslts in the MOAB library being built against the system HDF5 libraries.

 Build DAGMC
 ===========

 The following commands show how to build the DAGMC dependency.
+Only the features
+that are needed are built using these commands.

 ```
 cd ${HOME}/plugin-build